Eucalyptus: Eucalyptus oil

 Eucalyptus oil is readily steam distilled from the leaves and can be used for cleaning and as an industrial solvent, as an antiseptic, for deodorising, and in very small quantities in food supplements, especially sweets, cough drops, toothpaste and decongestants.
 It has insect-repellent properties, and serves as an active ingredient in some commercial mosquito-repellents.
 Aromatherapists have adopted Eucalyptus oils for a wide range of purposes.
 Eucalyptus globulus is the principal source of Eucalyptus oil worldwide.

 Musical instruments

 Eucalypt wood is also commonly used to make didgeridoos, a traditional Australian Aboriginal wind instrument.
 The trunk of the tree is hollowed out by termites, and then cut down if the bore is of the correct size and shape.

+Eucalypt wood is also being used as a tonewood and a fingerboard material for acoustic guitars, notably by the California-based Taylor company.

 Dyes

 All parts of Eucalyptus may be used to make dyes that are substantive on protein fibres (such as silk and wool), simply by processing the plant part with water.
 Colours to be achieved range from yellow and orange through green, tan, chocolate and deep rust red.
-The material remaining after processing can be safely used as mulch or fertiliser.